vinaydhegde/testdriven-site/src/_posts/course/2017-01-02-02_microservices.md

 With a monolith, generally everything happens in a single process so you don't have to make very many calls to other services.
 As you break out pieces of your application into microservices, you'll find that you'll now have to make a network call when before you could just call a function.

-This can cause problems especially if multiple services need to communicate with one another, resulting in ping-pong-like affect in terms of network requests.
+This can cause problems especially if multiple services need to communicate with one another, resulting in ping-pong-like effect in terms of network requests.
 You will also have to account for a service going down altogether.

 ### Data Persistence